-The Adult Flu Vaccination rate in Asotin County was 38 percent.
-These rates were not significantly different from the Washington State rate, and did not differ significantly from previous years.
-Both county's rates fell far below the Healthy

-People 2020 guideline of 80 percent.
+The Adult Flu Vaccination rate in Garfield County was 43 percent.
+This rate was not significantly different from the Washington State rate, and did not differ significantly from previous years.
+Both county's rates fell far below the Healthy People 2020 guideline of 80 percent.